In Depth Baby Product Reviews Led by a Pediatrician

 Overall Comfort

-A workhorse pump should be tolerable and relatively comfortable for those pumping regularly to establish a milk supply.
-It shouldn't cause discomfort or pain, either during or after use.
+A workhorse pump should be relatively comfortable when pumping regularly to establish or bank a good milk supply.
+It shouldn't cause discomfort or pain during or after use.

-Both the Spectra S1 Plus and Spectra S2 Plus earned top marks as the most comfortable pumps in our evaluations.
-While the breast flanges are plastic (we prefer silicone for additional comfort), they are equipped with 2 sizes and more available on the manufacturer's website.
-They also have a wide range of power levels and speed cycles, incorporating modes for massage and expression.
-This will allow you to adjust and customize your pumping session.
-Our testers noted that they closely mimic the natural feel of a breastfeeding baby.
+Both the Spectra S1 Plus and Spectra S2 Plus earned top marks as the most comfortable pumps.
+While the breast flanges are plastic (we typically prefer silicone), they fit well without pinch points, and the pumps have a wide range of power levels and speed cycles, incorporating modes for massage and expression.
+This allows you to adjust and customize your pumping.
+Our lactating tester moms noted that the Spectras most closely mimic the natural feel of a breastfeeding baby.

 The Haakaa Gen 1 ranks low in the comfort metric.
-While its cushy silicone material might initially give you pause and make you wonder why it didn't score higher, this contender is unlike standard pumps, so it doesn't check all the boxes we seek in the comfort department.
-Its one-size-fits-all 30mm flange might not work for all breast shapes and sizes, which our users mentioned.
+While its cushy silicone material might initially seem like it would be comfortable, it didn't check all the boxes we seek in the comfort department.
+Its one-size-fits-all 30mm flange might not work for all breast shapes and sizes, which many users reported.
 Also, as a passive milk collection system, it lacks the versatility to fine-tune suction strength and cycle speed.
-But if your nipples need a break from the repetitive suction and the grid of regular pumping, this could be just what you need for those moments when you want to collect some breast milk.
-Consider it a little vacation for your nipples, not your daily grind workhorse.
+But if your nipples need a break from the repetitive suction and regular pumping, this could be useful occasionally.

 breast pump - while testing the medela harmony with flex, it felt less...